galaxyproject/galaxy-hub/src/news/2020-05-galaxy-update/index.md

 A wide variety of Galaxy community member organizations are contributing and collaborating to help address the coronavirus pandemic.

+## UseGalaxy.* COVID-19 Efforts

-[Several prominent efforts](https://covid19.galaxyproject.org/) uses entirely open source tools using open access data, on public cyberinfrastructure.
+[Several prominent efforts](https://covid19.galaxyproject.org/) use entirely open source tools using open access data, on public cyberinfrastructure.
 Galaxy workflows and histories are provided by all analyses (in both Galaxy and Zenodo), making this work easily accessible and reusable by all.
 The work produced by this consortium is documented and runnable in the UseGalaxy.* servers, and available in Zenodo as well.

 These efforts focus on three areas: